modalitysystems/modalitysoftware-docs/twa/TWA-Architecture-Overview.md

 ### PowerBI.com Apps

 Starting from customer end user looking at reporting.
-Reporting is broken down into a number of destinct PowerBI.com apps.
+Reporting is broken down into a number of distinct PowerBI.com apps.
 These are downloaded by the customer from Microsoft Appsource into the customers PowerBI.com tenant.
-It is recommended a single administrator downloads the PowerBI.com Apps, configurues them to connect to SQL (see below) and then distributes them to other users.
+It is recommended a single administrator downloads the PowerBI.com Apps, configures them to connect to SQL (see below) and then distributes them to other users.

 These PowerBI apps are available from [Microsoft AppSource](https://modalitysoftware.com/twa)

-PowerBI Apps Installation and Uograde guide: [Teamwork Analytics Power BI Apps installation guide](twa/PowerBIAppsAdminInstallGuide.md)
+PowerBI Apps Installation and Upgrade guide: [Teamwork Analytics Power BI Apps installation guide](twa/PowerBIAppsAdminInstallGuide.md)

 #### Azure SQL